Nenkai/ILKSymbolParser/README.md

 ---

 This project was only made to work against a certain game I had to extract information from.
 It will need adjusting to support any other version (or 64 bit).

+If you wish to reverse it for another version, you may need to reverse MSVC's `link.exe`, make sure to use the matching linker version.
+Use Detect-It-Easy or something.